sarapmagcode/pytrading-console/README.md

 - [x] View history
 - [x] Log out
 - [x] Exit program

+More features will be added here from time-to-time.

 #### Note from the developer
 This was built to help me understand both trading and Python better.